DraTeots/gtraid/README.md

 - [x] parse multiple raid screenshots
 - [x] create output Excel file with results
 - [ ] calculate hit time, calculated from screenshot time
+- [ ] recognize boss (provide text name)
+- [ ] recognize team (provide text name of each member)

 Future plans (enhanced workflow):

 - Have a discord bot
 - Admins uploads images to a discord channel
-- Images got processed and are atomatically added to some DB.
+- Images got processed and are automatically added to some DB.

 > This is possible only if some other developer will contribute